FelixDou/FelixDou.github.io/_pages/cv.md

 My hobbies
 ======
-* I played tennis for 12 years and still play from time to time
+* I played tennis competitively for 12 years and still play from time to time
-* I watched more than 100 animes
+* Avid anime enthusiast with over 100 titles watched
-* I was the treasurer of the [journal club](https://www.ecniouzes.fr) at my school
+* I was the treasurer of the [journal club](https://www.ecniouzes.fr) at Centrale Nantes